maziac/DeZog/documentation/Usage.md

 - "ASSERT"s are set on startup but if for the same address an breakpoint already exists (e.g. from a previous session) it is not changed.
 If e.g. the ASSERT / breakpoint condition is changed it is not updated.
 Workaround: Remove all breakpoints manually before debugging the assembler program.
 - Hovering does work only on the file that is currently debugged, i.e. where the PC (program counter) is.
 This seems to be a restriction of vscode. debug-adapter-protocol issue #86 https://github.com/microsoft/debug-adapter-protocol/issues/86
+- Windows only: Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.
+If that is true for you as well you can experiment with the "[loadDelay](documentation/Usage.md#zesarux)" option which adds an additional delay at startup.
+This mitigates the problem.
+The default for Windows is 100 (ms).
+If you run into this problem you can try to increase the value to 400 or even 1000.
+(You can also try smaller values than 100).

 ## Notes